deepakgrandhi/string_calculator/README.md

 - Added support for handling delimiters of any length
 - Modified the regex pattern that is being used since S4 where we handled single delimiter to handling delimiter of any length in pattern

+### S8
+- Added multiple custom delimiters in specified format
+- handled delimiters of n length in brackets
+- updated the final test file string_calculator_test with all the steps did till now